By Alyse Bacine

 Conscious Connected Breathwork

-Conscious connected breathwork involves continuous breathing without pauses between inhalation and exhalation.
+Circular breathing techniques involves continuous breathing without pauses between inhalation and exhalation.
 This technique creates a circular breath flow that helps bypass standard thought patterns and access deeper emotional material.
-Practitioners maintain an open mouth while inhaling and exhaling, breathing deeply into the lower abdomen at a pace slightly faster than normal breathing.
+Practitioners maintain an open mouth while inhaling and exhaling, breathing deeply into the lower abdomen slightly faster than normal breathing.

 Sessions typically last 30-60 minutes in a supported environment.
 This technique is particularly effective for emotional processing, releasing energetic blockages, and accessing insight that may be inaccessible through cognitive approaches alone.
-Due to its potentially intense effects, beginning practitioners often benefit from working with an experienced facilitator who can guide them through the process.
+Due to its potentially intense effects, beginning practitioners often benefit from working with an experienced breathwork practitioner who can create a safe container and expertly guide them through the transformative process.

 Alternate Nostril Breathing